 The same principles as the seizure journal still apply, but this way you have a ready-made structure to follow that’s easier to share and manage.

 [Image description: A person is using a phone to access the Seer App and report a seizure event.]

 While journals and spreadsheets are both useful, the right app can be a powerful tool for monitoring your seizure activity and sharing it easily with your doctor.

-Apps can be used to keep track of your overall trends and statistics, and as a tool for reminding you about treatments and medications.
+Apps can be used to keep track of your overall trends and statistics, and as a tool for reminding you about medications.
 They also make it easy for your doctor to get insights from your event history at a glance.
 Having an app on your smartphone also means you’re prepared to use it at a moment’s notice and you’ll almost always have access to that information if you need it.